Dr Charalampos Tsoumpas

 Charalampos (Harry) Tsoumpas is currently a Professor of “Quantification in Molecular Diagnostics & Radionuclide Therapy” at the University of Groningen (the Netherlands) whilst he maintains an Honorary Lecturer appointment at the University of Leeds.
 Previously he was a Royal Society Industry Fellow since 2018 and Lecturer of Medical Imaging at the Biomedical Imaging Science Department, University of Leeds in the UK since 2013.
 He is also a Visiting Adjunct Professor with the Biomedical Engineering & Imaging Institute at Mount Sinai, New York since 2014.
 He received his PhD degree on the "Direct statistical parametric image estimation for linear pharmacokinetic models from quantitative positron emission tomography measurements" from Imperial College London in 2008 and worked as a post-doctoral fellow at King’s College London on PET-MRI from 2008 to 2013.
-He is Fellow of the Institute of Physics (IOP), Member of the Institute the Institute of Physicists and Engineers in Medicine (IPEM), Fellow of Higher Education Academy Senior Member of IEEE, Member of the European Society for Molecular Imaging (ESMI) and Member of the IEEE Nuclear & Plasma Sciences Society.
-He has contributions in more than 70 peer-reviewed papers, 150 conference abstracts, two book chapters and three patents.
+He is Fellow of the Institute of Physics (IOP), Fellow of the Institute the Institute of Physicists and Engineers in Medicine (IPEM), Fellow of Higher Education Academy Senior Member of IEEE, Member of the European Society for Molecular Imaging (ESMI) and Member of the IEEE Nuclear & Plasma Sciences Society.
+He has contributions in more than 75 peer-reviewed papers, 150 conference abstracts, two book chapters and three patents.

 Dr Tsoumpas interests revolve around the research methodology for quantitative Positron Emission Tomography (PET).
 He is passionate in pioneering the development of human molecular imaging with PET for the creation of cutting edge technologies that will significantly evolve clinical research and healthcare in several fields of Biomedicine.

 STIR: Software for Tomographic Image Reconstruction: This is the most widely used open access software for PET image reconstruction.
-Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (IOP & IPEM) out of more than 3,000 articles since 2012.
+Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (IOP & IPEM) from 2012 to 2017.
 Dr Tsoumpas is co-administrator and member of the development team.
 He co-organises annually the corresponding users’ & developers’ meeting during the IEEE Medical Imaging Conference.